Sergey Kara-Murza: Life and career

 His most prominent works were Mind Manipulations, published in 2000, and dedicated to establishing and describing the problem of manipulation of public opinion by pro-Western mass media in Russia; and Soviet Civilization, a work about history, political and economic organization of the USSR.
 In the late 1990s and early 2000s Sergey Kara-Murza wrote a number of political and philosophical works on Eurocentrism, Globalization and Color revolutions.
 His articles were frequent in left-wing/nationalist Russian newspapers such as Pravda, Alexander Prokhanov's Zavtra and Soviet Russia.

+He has also published in Literaturnaya gazeta, Nash Sovremennik, Russkiy Dom.

+He was a member of the Union of Writers of Russia.

 Political views

+He was greatly influenced by Maxim Gorky.

 Kara-Murza became known for his anti-globalization, anti-liberal and anti-Westernist views; however, he also rejected traditional Marxist ideology.
 He sharply criticized the Russian economic reforms of the 1990s; he was in favor of a more collectivist economy.
 Having supported President Putin's policies he was opposed to 'color revolutions'.